 Here are some things you can do in early sobriety to reduce your anxiety triggers:

 - Go to lots of 12 Step meetings. — If you’re getting sober via a 12 Step program like AA, it’s a good idea to go to a lot of meetings in early sobriety.
 Lots of people in the program told me early on that I should try to go to a meeting a day for awhile.

 - Find meetings that work for you. — Every meeting has a different flavor and tone, so find ones you feel comfortable enough in to share honestly about how you’re feeling.
 The whole point of meetings is to talk honestly about your experience.
 It’s a little like group therapy, but without the high counseling fees (see What is Group Therapy?
 How It Works, Why It’s Useful).

 - Get a 12 Step sponsor. — A sponsor is a fellow addict/alcoholic who acts as a confidant and a guide through the 12 Steps.
 A good sponsor is someone you can trust and are willing to risk revealing yourself to.
+Don’t overlook the importance of a sponsorship in addiction recovery.
 Look for someone of the same sex who you relate to, or who’s sobriety intrigues you in some way.
 A lot of good sponsors have also struggled with mental health issues, and have overcome them to some degree through their perseverance in sobriety.

-Many alcoholics and addicts have anxiety issues.
-That anxiety will get triggered in early sobriety.
+Many alcoholics and addicts in early sobriety experience anxiety triggers.
 Even people without serious anxiety issues often feel a lot of anxiety during their first year.
 In my opinion, it’s pretty much inevitable that early sobriety will trigger anxiety.